servo/servo/tests/wpt/tests/docs/writing-tests/channels.md

 The high level API provides a way to message another global, and to execute functions in that global and return the result.

-Globals wanting to recieve messages using the high level API have to be loaded with a `uuid` query parameter in their URL, with a value that's a UUID.
+Globals wanting to receive messages using the high level API have to be loaded with a `uuid` query parameter in their URL, with a value that's a UUID.
 This will be used to identify the channel dedicated to messages sent to that context.